Umrah

 The Umrah (عُمْرَة) is an Islamic pilgrimage to Mecca, the holiest city for Muslims, located in the Hejazi region of Saudi Arabia.
-It can be undertaken at any time of the year, in contrast to the Ḥajj (/hædʒ/; "pilgrimage"), which has specific dates according to the Islamic lunar calendar.
-However, during the Hajj season (Dhu al-Hijjah), only those who are performing Hajj are permitted to perform Umrah, as per regulations set by the Saudi government to manage crowd control and ensure safety.
+It can be undertaken at any time of the year, in contrast to the (/hædʒ/, lit. 'pilgrimage'), which can be undertaken only during specific dates, per the Islamic lunar calendar.
+However, during the Hajj season (Dhu al-Hijjah), only those undertaking the Hajj are permitted to perform the Umrah, according to regulations set by the Saudi government to manage crowd sizes and to ensure safety.

 Rites and rituals

 In accordance to Islam for both pilgrimages, a Muslim must first assume Ihram, a state of purification achieved by completing cleansing rituals, wearing the prescribed attire, and abstaining from certain actions.
-This must be attained when reaching a Miqat, a principal boundary point in Mecca, like Dhu 'l-Hulaifah, Juhfah, Qarnu 'l-Manāzil, Yalamlam, Zāt-i-'Irq, Ibrahīm Mursīyah, or a place in Al-Hill.
+This must be attained when reaching a Miqat, a principal boundary point on the way to Mecca, like Dhu 'l-Hulaifah, Juhfah, Qarnu 'l-Manāzil, Yalamlam, Zāt-i-'Irq, Ibrahīm Mursīyah, or a place in Al-Hill.
 Different conditions exist for air travelers, who must observe Ihram once entering a specific perimeter in the city.